-Teachers are trained in Environmental Health Promotion Key Partnerships .BA AN RASIK has focused on building relations with the newly formed Ministry of Economy and Development, specifically with the Secretary of State for Rural Development and Cooperatives.
-BA AN RASIK has been facilitating communication and training.
-The Ministry of Infrastructure, specifically the Secretary of State for Electricity, Water and Urbanization and the National Directorate for Water and Sanitation has been closely linked with UNDESA in terms of training, planning, monitoring and technical input.
-DNAS has provided expert social staff to undertake the CAP process for water infrastructure as well as sent technical staff to oversee design and construction.
-BA AN RASIK has revised and extended the training manuals on GMFs and prepared technical guidelines for Community Technicians.
+Key Partnerships The formation of the IV Constitutional Government of Timor-Leste in August 2007 led to the 'creation' of the Ministry of Economy and Development, with a Secretary of State for Rural Development and Cooperatives.
+BA AN RASIK has focused on building relationships with staff in the Ministry and facilitating communication and training.
+The Ministry of Infrastructure, specifically the Secretary of State for Electricity, Water and Urbanization and the National Directorate for Water and Sanitation has been closely linked with UNDESA in terms of onground implementation.
+UNDESA supported the DNAS staff members with training, planning, monitoring and local transport.
+DNAS has provided expert social staff to undertake the Community Action Planning process for water infrastructure as well as sent technical staff to oversee design and construction.
+BA AN RASIK has revised and extended the training manuals on forming GMF and prepared technical manuals for Community Technicians.
 The Ministry of State Administration and Territorial Management is responsible for the Suco (village) councils as well as the District and Community Development officers.
-BA AN RA-SIKs PDK process was aimed at Suco councils and the pilot has been useful in terms of considering the resources needed to produce quality planning at village level.
+BA AN RASIKS Community Development Planning process was aimed at Suco councils and the pilot has been useful in terms of considering the resources needed to produce quality planning at village level.
+The pilot has demonstrated that resource intensive planning is not efficient or viable for nation-wide adoption.
 BA AN RASIK continues to coordination with MSATM and UNCDF to develop a national criterion for planning with Suco Councils that can contribute to the decentralization process and respond to the NGO requests for standardization.
-BA AN RASIK agreed with the Ministry of Health to support the pilot 'Family Health Promoter' (PSF) program in the project areas.
-BA AN RASIK has developed a trainer's manual to accompany Ministry Health poster series on 'Parazite mai husi rai'.
+BA AN RASIK agreed with the Ministry of Health to support the pilot 'Community Health Volunteer' (PSF) program in the project areas.
+NGO staff and clinic staff were trained in the pilot project areas by Ministry of Health Master trainers and initial liaison over development of Environmental Health curriculum was discussed.
+However, in late 2007, it became apparent that Environmental Health may only be covered in the third year of the program and the support costs were beyond the scope of BA AN After discussion with the Vice-Minister of Health, UNDESA decided to concentrate collaboration efforts at a more effective level.
+BA AN RASIK has developed a trainer's manual to accompany Ministry Health poster series on open defecation and sanitation.
+The manual is currently being trialed with teachers and women's groups in the pilot areas prior to handover to the Ministry.
 The Ministry of Education has agreed to cover the on-going operation and maintenance of the Community Facility Solar System on schools on Atauro Island and used BA AN RASIK data for plans for solar systems on other remote schools.
-The Ministry has expressed interest in in using BA AN RASIK model and methodology and has been monitoring the BA AN RASIK example.
-The Ministry of Agriculture and Fisheries has provided expertise and trainers for the agricultural component of BA AN RA-SIK program.
-FAO and the Seeds of Life program will provide UNDESA with packets of vegetable seed and sweet potato cuttings for training partici- The Secretary of State for Energy Policy has the mandate to develop policy and projects for rural energy needs.
-BA AN RASIK has been a key partner for the Secretary in developing energy options for rural Timor-Leste.
-The UNDESA national expert on Renewable Energy participates in a working group for policy development.
-BA AN RASIK has partnered with several local and international NGOs for on-ground implementation.
+The Ministry has expressed interest in installing solar systems on remote schools that have been rehabilitated and has been monitoring the BA AN RASIK example.
+The Ministry of Agriculture and Fisheries has agreed to provide expertise and trainers for the agricultural component of BA AN RASIK program.
+A training guide and schedule has were agreed for horticulture and livestock training .
+FAO and the Seeds of Life program will provide UNDESA with packets of vegetable seed and sweet potato cuttings for training participants.
+The Secretary of State for Energy Policy has the mandate to develop policy and projects for rural energy needs.
+BA AN RASIK has been a key partner for the Secretary when looking at energy options for rural Timor-Leste.
+The UNDESA national expert on Renewable Energy participates in a working group to look at rural energy policy options.